NFDC’s Film Bazaar 2019 Ends On A High Note With Multiple Awards For Several Projects

 Workshops on Skill Development, a new addition this year, continued on the final day of the Film Bazaar.
 Veteran filmmaker Hariharan Krishnan (Professor Arts and Director Media Lab, KREA University) took a master class on the history and theory of cinema, the need for films and why we make films.
 His discussion tied together filmmakers across time and geography, and films across themes and genres.
 He was also critical of the way filmmaking has been taught in the country, and wondered whether filmmaking can be taught at all.

-The last workshop in the skill development sidebar was by Ms. Shylaja Chetlur (Actor, Entrepreneur, Filmmaker) who spoke on gender sensitivity in film scripts and on film sets.
+The last workshop in the skill development sidebar was by Ms Shylaja Chetlur (Actor, Entrepreneur, Filmmaker) who spoke on gender sensitivity in film scripts and on film sets.
 She spoke about the current scenario of the film industry and how large sections of the society including women and homosexuals continue to be discriminated against not just in films but also in our society.
 She highlighted the irony of casting a fair looking person in the role of a dark-skinned character, and then blackening their faces.
 She spoke about the need to break stereotypes and be more inclusive in the way they are shown on screen.

 The Producers' Workshop finished with the producers pitching their projects to their fellow producers and mentors for the workshop.
 The producers used everything they had learnt over the last three days and pitched their projects with fervour and passion.
 The mentors were impressed with the pitches, most of which dealt with the realities of India today and ranged across genres and themes.